shubh1999/EEG-signal-processing/README.md

 Moreover there is another line of code wher you need to change - `"/media/arpit/New Volume/3.Projects/ARIES_EEG_Project/Raw_Data/Total_Normalised_data_Collection/Predict_Concat_Final.csv"`.
 Here also instead of `"/media/joseph/New Volume/3.Projects/ARIES_EEG_Project/Raw_Data/Total_Normalised_data_Collection"` , put the address of the directory where you have run the script "Final_+project.py".

 6. My training dataset is for only Four actions - clapping , blinking ,  head nodding and leg tapping.
 So after running the script ,perform one of the four actions and after some time your action will be predicted.
+7.After this you may start the server and send the predicted value to the bot.